Caitlynne Medrek: Career

 In 2006, she was cast as Amber in the Rod Lurie-directed film Resurrecting the Champ.
 Medrek has voiced characters in a variety of anime works, often with the Calgary-based Blue Water Studios and Ocean Productions.
-In Summer 2007, she was a member of the Charlottetown Festival Young Company Training Program and a cast member of Alberta Fusion.
+In the summer of 2007, she was a member of the Charlottetown Festival Young Company Training Program and a cast member of Alberta Fusion.
 She graduated in April 2008 from the Canadian College of Performing Arts (CCPA), where she received the Arnold Spohr Scholarship.

-On leaving college, she worked regional theatre contracts until she decided to move to Toronto, Ontario.
+After graduating college, she worked regional theatre contracts until she decided to move to Toronto, Ontario.

 In December 2008, she was seen in Saskatoon-based Persephone Theatre's A Christmas Carol as 'Want'.
-She spent July 2009 performing with Globus Theatre, in Bobcaygeon, Ontario, playing the lead in Neil Simon's I Ought To Be in Pictures, later that year appearing in the title role in Canada's debut of the off-Broadway show Pinkalicious the Musical.
-Caitlynne performed the role of Pinkalicious for 2 years.
+In July 2009, Medrek performed with Globus Theatre, in Bobcaygeon, Ontario, playing the lead in Neil Simon's I Ought To Be in Pictures, and later that year appearing in the title role in Canada's debut of the off-Broadway show Pinkalicious the Musical.
+Medrek performed the role for two years.

-In January 2010, she starred as 'Anne Frank' in The Diary of Anne Frank, and completed the run of "The 25th Annual Putnam County Spelling Bee" as "Logainne Schwarzy" with Fallen Rock Productions, in the spring.
+In January 2010, she starred as Anne Frank in The Diary of Anne Frank, and completed the run of "The 25th Annual Putnam County Spelling Bee" as "Logainne Schwarzy" with Fallen Rock Productions, in the spring.
 In the summer she went on to play Charlie Brown's sister, Sally, in "Dog Sees God".
-While maintaining her theatre career, Medrek has been cast as a regular in the animated television series Total Drama: Revenge of the Island as a contestant named Dawn, broadcast on Fresh TV and Teletoon, as a guest in the animated television series Skatoony and in the highly acclaimed web series, Out With Dad and Clutch, Season 2.
+While maintaining her theatre career, Medrek had been cast as a regular in the animated television series Total Drama: Revenge of the Island as Dawn, broadcast on Fresh TV and Teletoon, as a guest in the animated television series Skatoony, the web series Out With Dad and the second season of Clutch.
 In 2013 she starred in Blood Riders: the Devil Rides with Us which premiered at the Blood in the Snow Film Festival in Toronto, Ontario.